 Long-term Strategic Competition Between the United States and China in Military Aviation (SITC Research Briefs, 2017)

 This brief evaluates US and Chinese military aviation through three factors that shed light on the degree and nature of strategic competition: resource allocations, targeted platform development, and airpower employment concepts

 The Logic Behind China's Low Military Transparency (Asia Security, 2016)

 Why does Beijing exacerbate the asymmetric information problem, even though this theoretically increases the likelihood of conflict?
 I offer an explanation, the vulnerability hypothesis, for why rising powers are likely to reject military transparency and the conditions under which this may change.
-These findings have implications for power transition theory and US–China military relations.

 (Survival, April/May 2014)